hardikvasa/google-images-download/README.md

 `python google-images-download.py --keywords "universe" --usage_rights labled-for-reuse`

+* To download images with specific color type

+`python google-images-download.py --keywords "flowers" --color_type black-and-white`

+* To download images with specific image extension/format

+`python google-images-download.py --keywords "logo" --format svg`

+* To download images with specific aspect ratio

+`python google-images-download.py --keywords "universe" --aspect_ratio panoramic`

+* To download images which are similar to the image in the image URL that you provided (Reverse Image search).

+`python3 pr.py -si <image url> -l 10`

+* To download images from specific website or domain name for a given keyword

+`python google-images-download.py --keywords "universe" --specific_site example.com`

 ===> The images would be downloaded in their own sub-directories inside the main directory (either the one you provided or in 'downloads') in the same folder as the python file that you run.

 ___